antrea-io/antrea/docs/antrea-network-policy.md

 "test-cg-with-db-selector" ClusterGroup.
 The [third example](#acnp-for-complete-pod-isolation-in-selected-namespaces) policy applies to all Pods in the Namespaces that matches label "app=no-network-access-required".
+`appliedTo' also supports ServiceAccount based selection.
+This allows users using ServiceAccount to select Pods.
+More details can be found in the [ServiceAccountSelector](#serviceaccount-based-selection) section.

 **priority**: The `priority` field determines the relative priority of the policy among all ClusterNetworkPolicies in the given cluster.
 This field is